 - Facilitative organizational – used to organize project team members into reporting hierarchies.

-- Project planning – deals with the planning of projects, programs and portfolios.
+- Project planning software – deals with the planning of projects, programs and portfolios.

 - Project control – includes all the processes and procedures for controlling project execution.